Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 “What is that so impressive going on this street?” as Ramanathan asked him, the writer started giving a brief account of the story.

 “It is a tragic story.
 A story of a sex worker who sells her body for her livelihood.
 Precisely because of this, he had named the novel, ‘The sister who had slipped’.
-That ‘slipped sister’ had a girl child.
+That ‘slipped sister’ has a girl child.
 The scoundrel who she loved had abandoned her along with the child, leaving them to face this cruel world.
 Now she is a destitute, struggling in this world without anyone to support.
 She travels from place to place but not getting a job to settle down.
 Both the mother and the child are left to starve most of the days.
-At last, for the sake of the child, she is ready to sell her body.
+For the sake of the child, she is at last ready to sell her body.
 Whenever she is out for earning her living, her child will be left alone, hungry, miserably crying without seeing her mother.”
 When the writer was narrating this story, something had struck in Ramanathan’s mind.
 He asked him suddenly, “Is your heroine living in this street?

 “Ohh…I see…How long has she been living here?”